 top of page

-• Carol Ann Wilson
+Carol Ann Wilson

 What NOT to say

-Many of you have been around people who are grieving after the death of a partner, or a child, or a parent.
+Many of you have been around people who are grieving after the death of a partner, a child, or a parent.
 What do you say to them?

 My granddaughter had just returned from Europe due to the unexpected death of her father.
 I drove to her house to be there for her.
 I rushed in, took her in my arms, and said, “Oh honey, how are you?”